 To meet its strategic objectives in innovation, the Group takes a two-pronged approach.
-On the one hand, the FIBI Group develops in-house advanced technologies and IT infrastructures for high-quality digital banking services.
+On the one hand, the FIBI Group develops in-house advanced technologies and IT infrastructures for highquality digital banking services.
 On the other hand, the Group works to identify innovative and relevant technologies outside the organization - in technology companies - and facilitates strategic collaborations with various fintech companies.
-Through these collaborations, the Group also contributes to the development of the local high-tech industry, the main driver of the Israeli economy.
+Through these Innovation at the Group is focused on creating value for the Group's customers.
+To achieve this, the Group conducted a comprehensive process of mapping available technological options to empower customers and provide a highquality response to their needs; in addition, it defined focal points for investing in technological developments collaborations, the Group also contributes to the development of the local high-tech industry, the main driver of the Israeli economy.
 Among the fintech companies with which the Group cooperates are Finnovest, Levent, Transmit Security and Personetics.
 One of the focal points in the Group's innovation endeavors is to boost the availability of digital banking services, in order to enable customers to carry out transactions quickly and efficiently, anytime, anywhere, without needing to physically reach branches.